SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/the-delivery-group/the-delivery-group-account-set-up.md

       </td>

       <td>
-        Enter the name of the account you are adding.
+        Enter the client name allocated to you by The Delivery Group.
       </td>
     </tr>